 Otherwise, you won't be able to run an analysis for that data source:

-- There can only be 1 analysis at a time in Importing status per organization.
+- There can only be two analyses at a time in Importing status per organization

-- There can only be 1 analysis at a time in Analyzing status per organization
+- There can only be two analyses at a time in Analyzing status per organization

 You can reset these limits:

-- For importing data: by deleting an analysis with the
+- For importing data: delete an analysis with the

-- For analyzing data: by deleting an analysis with the
+- For analyzing data: delete an analysis with the

 Replay and SLI Analyzer share the same mechanism for fetching historical data.